everx-labs/DeBot-IS-consortium/SecurityCardManagement/README.md

     void

-`getCardList` - get the list of serial numbers of the cards for which we have keys in Android keystore/iOS keychain.
+`getCardList` - get the list of serial numbers of the user's cards for which we have keys in Android keystore/iOS keychain.
 The browser should call `getAllSerialNumbers` function from the security card library to get the list of serial numbers of the cards.

 arguments: